A longer preface: a short history of the two traditions

 - Foresight.
 Models can project likely futures and spot unusual behavior as it starts.

 - Synthesis.
-Large language models can produce concise narratives and suggest next questions—helpful when stakeholders do not speak SQL or statistics.
+Large language models can produce concise narratives and suggest next questions when stakeholders do not speak SQL or statistics.

 - Agency.
-AI can draft emails, create tickets, adjust bids, or generate SQL—turning an insight into a starting action.
+AI can draft emails, create tickets, adjust bids, or generate analysis, turning an insight into a starting action.

 AI's risks without BI